 4) reject the session setup or the session modification according to RFC 3261 [26].

+NOTE 5: Upon determining that the QoS or bearer resources in the originating IP-CAN is not available as decribed in subclause 5.1.3.1, then:

+- if the IP-CAN specific annex describes further handling for the response, and the handling applies, the handling in the IP-CAN specific annex is applied; and

+- otherwise, the UE handles the resource reservation failure as described in this subclause for rejected IP-CAN bearer during session setup or in accordance with RFC 3261 [26] for the response.

 If the SDP is affected due to a modified IP-CAN bearer, and the desired QoS resources for one or more media streams are no longer available at the UE due to the modification, then the UE shall:

 1) update the session according to RFC 3264 [27B] and set the ports of the media stream(s) for which IP-CAN resource was modified to zero in the new SDP offer;